Prethermalization in Fermi-Pasta-Ulam-Tsingou chains

 \section{Introduction}

 The numerical experiment of Fermi, Pasta, Ulam and Tsingou (FPUT) \cite{fermi1955studies} was simultaneously the first computational approach in the study of out-of-equilibrium many-body systems and a source of considerable headache shared by generations of physicists in the past 70 years \cite{fermi1955studies,ford1992fermi,fpugen,gallavotti2007fermi}.
-A proper understanding of FPUT's findings, which contradicted standard knowledge at the time and were deemed a paradox, relies heavily on modern mathematical and physical tools unavailable to the authors at that time, \emph{e.g.}~a mature formulation of Kolmogorov-Arnol'd-Moser (KAM) theory \cite{kolmogorov1954conservation, arnold1963small, moser1962invariant}, resonance overlap criteria \cite{chirikov1979universal} and Birkhoff-Gustavson normalization \cite{birkhoff1927periodic, gustavson1966formal, ozorio1990hamiltonian, murdock2003normal, wiggins2003introduction}, and also on the power of modern computers.
-Being at the intersection of several fields, it is not surprising that this topic has attracted the attention of so many researchers working on nonlinear dynamical systems and statistical mechanics.
+A proper understanding of FPUT's findings--which contradicted the standard knowledge of the time and were considered paradoxical--relies heavily on modern mathematical and physical tools unavailable to the original authors, e.g., a mature formulation of Kolmogorov-Arnol'd-Moser (KAM) theory \cite{kolmogorov1954conservation, arnold1963small, moser1962invariant}, resonance overlap criteria \cite{chirikov1979universal} and Birkhoff-Gustavson normalization \cite{birkhoff1927periodic, gustavson1966formal, ozorio1990hamiltonian, murdock2003normal, wiggins2003introduction}, and also on the power of modern computers.
+Sitting at the intersection of several fields, it is no surprise that this topic has drawn sustained interest from researchers in nonlinear dynamical systems and statistical mechanics.

-The original FPUT experiment consists in evolving the fundamental mode of a harmonic chain in a weakly perturbed, nonintegrable system of which this mode is no longer a stationary state.
-More specifically, the authors studied the evolution of the first normal mode of a discretized string under the dynamics generated by the Hamiltonian
+The original FPUT experiment consists of evolving the fundamental mode of a harmonic chain in a weakly perturbed, nonintegrable system in which this mode is no longer a stationary state.
+More specifically, the authors studied the evolution of the first normal mode of a discretized string governed by the Hamiltonian